8Q757/JSONViewer/README.md

 # JSONViewer

 ## Description
-format several JSON documents in one window, depends to your screen width, up to 6.
+Chrome Extension, Format several JSON documents in one window, depends to your screen width, up to 6.

 ## Source Code
 Switch branch to check the source code.